 I'm an Associate Professor in the Department of Psychology at Arizona State University.
 I received my B.A. in Mathematics and Psychology with a concentration in Education from Gettysburg College in 2000, my M.A. and Ph.D. in Psychology at the University of Virginia in Charlottesville, VA (2001-2006).
 At the University of Virginia I studied structural equation modeling and longitudinal data analysis (e.g., growth curve analysis, longitudinal mixture modeling, longitudinal measurement, and dynamic models) with Jack McArdle and John Nesselroade.
 After completing my Ph.D., I worked with Bob Pianta as a research associate in the Center for the Advanced Study of Teaching and Learning (CASTL) at the University of Virginia.
 In 2007, I became an Assistant Professor in the Department of Psychology at the University of California, Davis and in 2011, I was promoted to Associate Professor at the University of California, Davis.

-My research interests include multivariate methods for the analysis of change, multiple group and latent class models for understanding divergent developmental processes, and cognitive/achievement development.I teach undergraduate and graduate quantitative courses at ASU including Longitudinal Growth Modeling, Exploratory Data Analysis, and Structural Equation Modeling.
+My research interests include multivariate methods for the analysis of change, multiple group and latent class models for understanding divergent developmental processes, nonlinearity in development, and cognitive/achievement development.I teach undergraduate and graduate quantitative courses at ASU including Longitudinal Growth Modeling, Exploratory Data Analysis, and Structural Equation Modeling.
 I also teach at workshops sponsored by the American Psychological Association's Advanced Training Institute and the Longitudinal Research Institute.